24chance/visit_alu/README.md

 # Visit ALU With Html and **css**
-This project contains Visit Rwanda Website done with HTML and CSS, this repository is for educational Purpose and people who are interested in frontend development.
+This project contains Visit ALU Website done with HTML and CSS, this repository is for educational Purpose and people who are interested in frontend development.

 ## Author
 **Chance KARAMBIZI**